iziliev/MedicalCenter/README.md

 ## :information_source: How It Works

 - Guest visitors:
-  - browse categories of beauty services;
+  - browse doctors in medical center;
-  - view salons with their services;
-  - read blog posts.
-- Logged Users:
+- Logged Users (user role):
-  - book appointments using interactive datepicker;
+  - book examination using interactive datepicker;
-  - can cancel appointments;
+  - can cancel examination;
-  - can rate salons for which they had confirmed past appointments.
+  - can rate doctor for which they had confirmed past examination.
-- Salon Manager (user role):
+- Doctor (doctor role):
-  - confirms/declines users' appointments for particular salon;
-  - controls what services are available for booking in the salon.
+  - can see all booked examination;
+  - can see for self, rating and comment for past examination.
-- Admin:
+- Admin (administrator role):
-  - creates/deletes blog posts, categories, salons and services;
+  - creates/deletes doctors;
-  - can review the appointments history.
+  - see all registered users;
+  - see all examination past/future;
+  - see all ratings and comments for all examination;
+  - see Top 5 statistic.

 ## :gear: Application Configurations